Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 “Gabe’s agenda was the enrichment of Gabe,” he said.

 First, Leland is believed to have tried to eliminate Bennett in the primary by running a Robb Bennett — an apparent dummy candidate who, according to John Bennett, was a friend of Burton’s.
 Robb Bennett pulled in 400 votes, almost enough to keep John Bennett from advancing to the general.
 Leland then sent out a negative mailer to voters in the district.
 It pictured an ice cream cone and described “the John Bennett Triple Dip.”
 Bennett, the mailer said, had taken “three scoops” from taxpayers: He had sued the city and won, was collecting a pension and now wanted another check in the form of a council salary.
-In reality, Bennett had sued to get his job back after he was wrongfully terminated for creating a website that criticized a police chief, who eventually resigned in disgrace.
+In reality, Bennett successfully sued to get his job back after he was wrongfully terminated for creating a website that criticized a police chief, who eventually resigned in disgrace.
 Bennett also wasn’t collecting a pension; he was still a police officer.

-“We were coming off a time where a lot of black elected officials participated in malfeasance,” said Bennett, who was a vocal critic of the Kwame administration.
+“We were coming off a time where a lot of black elected officials participated in malfeasance,” said Bennett, who was a vocal critic of Kwame Kilpatrick.
 “At the same time I was running for council, Benny Napoleon was running for mayor against Mike Duggan and I can tell you the general feeling amongst a lot of people in the city is that they were tired and weary of that leadership and that leadership happened to be black.”

 The irony that Detroiters saw a person they could trust in Leland is not lost on Bennett.